Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 .. warning::

-   As noted in the `Definitions`_ section, the staked amount is *locked*, i.e. it cannot be transferred or used for payment.
+   The staked amount is *locked*.
+That is, you can't transfer it or use it for payment.
 You should take this into account and consider staking an amount that will not be needed in the short term.
 In particular, to deregister a baker or to modify the staked amount you need to own some non-staked GTU to cover the transaction costs.

+   .. _restake-earnings:

-Restaking the earnings
+Restake the earnings
 ----------------------

 When participating as a baker in the network and baking blocks, the account